 The University publishes a list of fees and costs each year (see Fees Listings).

 All students are expected to have full funding in place on arrival.
-The Board of Graduate Studies will check this before confirming admission.
+The Board of Postgraduate Studies will check this before confirming admission.

 Sources of Funds